 Cafe La Bamba offers guests a quick-service option that is richer in appearance and more savory in taste than Universal’s other counter-service restaurants.
-Designed to be part of the USF “Hollywood Hotel” facade (a famous Hollywood landmark demolished in the 1950s), the venue was unused for many years.
-Finally in the summer of 2012 it became home to Universal’s Superstar Breakfast, and in December 2012 it resumed lunch service on a seasonal basis.
+Designed to be part of the USF “Hollywood Hotel” facade (a famous Hollywood landmark demolished in the 1950s), the venue was unused for many years; finally, in the summer of 2012, it became home to Universal’s Superstar Breakfast, and in December 2012 it resumed lunch service on a seasonal basis – until now, that is.

 Cafe La Bamba at Universal Studios Florida.

 Breakfast: Cafe La Bamba has been open for breakfast as part of Universal’s character dining experience — the Superstar Breakfast — since the beginning of 2012.
 For now it appears that this event will continue on through 2015 and 2016.
 Please be aware that reservations are recommended for this event, as times and seating are limited.
 You can learn more on our USF in-park dining experiences page.